Last Updated: May 12, 2026

 Breeding

-It’s becoming more popular to breed Oranda Goldfish at home, which is relatively easy to do.
+It’s becoming more popular to breed Oranda Goldfish at home, which is easy to do.
 You should have a separate tank for the breeding pair of Orandas.
 There, you should recreate the same conditions as the main tank, with the addition of fine leaf plants.
 The Goldfish will then lay their eggs in the leaves of the plant.

 Feed them plenty of live food before breeding.
 Once these fancy Goldfish are ready to breed, the color will intensify, and they will chase each other around the tank.